YangLing0818/YangLing0818.github.io/_pages/about.md

 # <font color=red> What's New </font>
+* I propose [Consistency Flow Matching](https://arxiv.org/abs/2407.02398), converging 4.4x faster than Consistency Model and 1.7x faster than Rectified Flow while achieving better FID.
-* I propose a new LLM reasoning framework, [Buffer of Thoughts](https://arxiv.org/abs/2406.04271), which enables Llama3-8B to surpass 70B model.
+* I propose a new LLM reasoning framework, [Buffer of Thoughts](https://arxiv.org/abs/2406.04271), enabling Llama3-8B to surpass 70B model.
 * I lead the project [VideoTetris](https://arxiv.org/abs/2406.04277) about compositional text-to-video generation.
 * Our [**RPG-DiffusionMaster**](https://openreview.net/forum?id=DgLFkAPwuZ) is adopted by the author of [ControlNet](https://github.com/lllyasviel/ControlNet) to build his new application [Omost](https://github.com/lllyasviel/Omost).
 * **Two papers** about Diffusion Models and AI for Science are accepted by **ICML 2024**.